 Monitoring active volcanoes requires the use of several techniques collectively known as Volcanic Surveillance.
 Multiple areas of science are used in studying the behaviour of an active volcano.
 Data from all disciplines are collected, analysed and cross-referenced, to help give an understanding of behaviour at the volcanoes and an insight to future eruptions.

 It is not possible for a scientist to visit a volcano every day, so we now use remotely operated cameras to supplement those observations.
 The cameras we use are specifically designed for remote operation.
 They are setup to take an image very second and then transmit an image every 10 minutes to our data centres and website.

 Several of the cameras are some distance from the volcano, some are based at locations where we have power and communications.
-However, some of the cameras in remote locations such as Whakaari/White Island and Tongariro National Park are solar powered.
+However, some of the cameras in remote locations such as Tongariro National Park are solar powered.
 The images are then transferred to our data centres and onto the website across internet data links.
 Our cameras have both daylight and low light cameras installed, allowing pictures to be taken at night when there is enough ambient light such as from a full moon.
-If we wish to see images during unrest or an eruption, we can download the high data rate images as needed. more detail here
+If we wish to see images during unrest or an eruption, we can download the high data rate images as needed.
+For more detail see Volcano Cameras.

 As the molten material (magma) rises in the volcano to shallower levels, heat and gases are released as they rise to the surface.

 Usually gases are discharged through gas vents (fumaroles) and we can measure the temperature and composition of these gases by taking regular samples.
 As magma rises in the volcano, the temperature of fumaroles may increase, and their chemistry will change.
 Sometimes the gases emerge under a lake, or interact with groundwater in the volcanic edifice.
 Also the heat from the rising molten material can heat the ground water to form hot springs and lakes.